BRANTEC11/PythonProjects/README.md

 # PythonProjects
-Personal projects coded in Python
+A collection of personal projects coded in Python.
+Typically simple calculators or ports of programs from other languages that do not warrent their own Project.